 If you were injured in a car accident caused by a drunk driver, you may be confused about your legal options and what steps to take next.
-The seasoned attorneys at DeMayo Law Offices, LLP can help.
+The seasoned attorneys at DeMayo Law Offices can help.
 We’ll help you pursue the justice and maximum financial compensation you deserve.
 Drunk driving is a reckless decision.
 Any driver who decides to get behind the wheel after drinking alcohol puts everyone else at risk.
 The impact of a crash can cause life-threatening injuries and even death.

 Getting hurt in a car crash typically results in expensive medical bills, lost wages, and other expenses.
 It’s unfair that you’re suffering because of another person’s careless actions.
-They should be the one to pay for the costs you incurred.
+They should be the ones to pay for the costs you incurred.
 Our Charlotte drunk driver accident lawyers will protect your rights and build a strong case on your behalf.
 We’ll fight aggressively against the liable driver and ensure they pay for the pain you endured.

 Driving under the influence of alcohol is illegal in North Carolina.
 Depending on the circumstances, the driver could face misdemeanor or felony charges.
 Any amount of alcohol can impair someone’s ability to drive safely.
 Common symptoms experienced include:

 Under DUI laws, drivers aren’t allowed to operate a motor vehicle while under the influence of alcohol or with a blood alcohol concentration (BAC) of .08% or higher.
 Someone under the legal age of 21 automatically faces a criminal DUI offense under the state’s zero-tolerance law.